nickkeesG/market_game/README.md

 ![Code Architecture](https://raw.githubusercontent.com/nickkeesG/market_game/master/images/market_game_skeleton.png)

 ## main.py
-Calls simulator to obtain individual data points, and then analyses that data.
+Calls simulator to obtain individual data points, and then analyzes that data.

 ## simulator.py
 Runs a full simulation where a game is set up, and a NE is obtained by means of best response dynamics.